10 Best Stage Subwoofers

 Cabinet Construction and Road Worthiness

 Stage subwoofers take a beating, so cabinet material matters.
 Birch plywood is the touring standard because it is dense, well-damped, and resists flexing at high SPL.
-MDF cabinets are common in lower-priced models and are fine for occasional use, but they are heavier and more prone to damage on repeated load-ins.
+MDF cabinets are common in lower-priced models and are fine for occasional use, but they are heavier per unit of strength and more prone to damage on repeated load-ins.
 Look for reinforced corners, steel grilles, durable finishes, and standard pole-mount sockets if you plan to stack tops on the sub.
 A well-built cabinet will outlast several amplifier generations.

 Portability and Setup Considerations